microsoft/vscode-docs/tutorials/static-website/create-storage.md

 Order: 3
 Area: staticsite
 TOCTitle: Create storage account
-PageTitle: Create storage account
+PageTitle: Create an Azure Storage account
-MetaDescription: Website Deployment to Azure Storage with Visual Studio Code
+MetaDescription: Website deployment to Azure Storage with Visual Studio Code
-DateApproved: 4/6/2018
+DateApproved: 6/27/2018
 ---
-# Create Azure Storage account
+# Create an Azure Storage account

 Now that you have a static website, let's deploy it to the cloud using Azure Storage.
 Azure Storage is simple file store/CDN with a built-in web server which makes it great for hosting static sites extremely fast.